cr7pt000/ChattingApp_Ionic3_MSAL/README.md

     original: {logger: logger, cacheLocation: 'localStorage'}
     modified: {logger: logger, cacheLocation: 'localStorage', redirectUri: 'http://localhost:8080', navigateToLoginRequestUrl: false}

-  - In loginRedirect() function, there's a function call of clientApplication.loginRedirect().
+  'In loginRedirect() function, there's a function call of clientApplication.loginRedirect().
     We need to change that function call as following.

     original: this.clientApplication.loginRedirect(this.tenantConfig.b2cScopes);